Polygon-Advocates/The-Quest/README.md

 2. The submission ***deadline for each challenge is May 30th***.
 Make sure to submit your work before the deadline to be eligible for rewards.

-3. All submissions will be reviewed by the Polygon team, and the top performers will be rewarded with prizes such as exclusive Polygon swag, tokens, and more.
+3. All submissions will be reviewed by the Polygon team

 ***looking to view the collection set ?
 [Check it out here](https://opensea.io/collection/the-quest-polygon-advocates)***